sthenic/dotfiles/README.md

 This repository contains configuration files for various software applications and tools.

-The project's wiki contain information on how to configure a clean install of Ubuntu.
+The project's wiki contains information on how to configure a clean install of Ubuntu.